CodersForDesigners/Omega-Pricing-Engine/README.md

 [ ] images for mods

 ## bugs
-[ ] The login prompt's OTP form is overlayed by the phone form [ ] An individual unit that **is not** available ( or blocked ) can be viewed by simply changing the URL to match that unit number.
+[ ] The login prompt's onLogin function break when a user has no name.
+[ ] An individual unit that **is not** available ( or blocked ) can be viewed by simply changing the URL to match that unit number.

 ## later